Jaguar000212/Jaguar000212/README.md

 ## 👨🏻‍💻 About Me

-- 🔭 Currently learning C++ Application Development
+- 🔭 Currently learning Web and C++ Application Development
 - 🤔 Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 Studying Computer Science, computer programming and Mathematics.
 - 💼 Python and discord bot developer.